|

 Recessive Inheritance

-Both parents carry a disease or disorder on 1 abnormal gene.
+Both parents carry disease or disorder on 1 abnormal gene.
 Although the parents themselves do not express this condition.
 For a pup to become affected by the recessive gene the pup must inherit both abnormal genes from each of the contributing carrier parents.
-If the pup inherits only one abnormal gene from a carrier parent then the condition perpetuates within the lines unexpressed until it is bred with another carrier and the abnormal condtion is expressed in the progeny.
+If the pup inherits only one abnormal gene from a carrier parent then the condition perpetuates within the lines unexpressed until it is bred with another carrier and the abnormal condition is expressed in the progeny.

-TABLE OF PROBABILITY FOR SINGLE CELL RECESSIVE GENES.
+TABLE OF PROBABILITY FOR SINGLE CELL RECESSIVE GENES

-PARENTS GENOTYPE SIBLINGS GENOTYPE
+PARENTS GENOTYPE |

-CARRIER x CARRIER = 25% CLEAR, 50% CARRIER, 25% AFFECTED
+25% CLEAR, 50% CARRIER, 25% AFFECTED |

-CARRIER x AFFECTED = 50% CARRIER, 50% AFFECTED
+50% CARRIER, 50% AFFECTED |

 Dominant Inheritance

 There is a myth perpetuated by some breeders that there is a 'killer gene' which will kill the affected pup in utero or at birth and therefore the other pups will not be affected.
-This is obvioulsy false or else dominant inheritance would not occur.
-Expression of the condition at birth can be very mild and not cause any problems till later in life.
+This is obviously false or else dominant inheritance would not occur.
+Expression of the condition at birth can be very mild and not cause any problems until later in life.
 Such as congenital lymphedema in GSD's.

-X- linked Inheritance
+FEMALE X - linked Inheritance

 Multiple Genes